 Backlinks from other highly-ranked sites can help organically improve your standing in search results.
 Best bet?
 Create and submit relevant, market-focused content to industry news or knowledge sites.

 It’s also a good idea to regularly search for your company or brand name to find any missing attributions.
 Once you find them, you can ask other site managers to add a backlink.
+Rodriguez agrees.

 3. Optimize your on-page content.

-But it’s also critical to optimize your content for search engines.
-On-page optimization is a great way to improve rankings and traffic for your website.
+Great content relies on relevance.
+Any blog post, video, podcast, or digital resource I create should focus on my target market.
+However, it’s also critical to optimize my content for search engines.
+On-page optimization is a great way to improve rankings and traffic for my website.

-• Adding keyword-based page titles
+- Adding keyword-based page titles.

-• Integrating relevant keywords
+- Integrating relevant keywords.

-• Adding useful images
+- Adding useful images.

-• Adding internal and external links
+- Adding internal and external links.

 This guide to on-page SEO covers the topic if you're new to on-page optimization.